International-Data-Spaces-Association/IDS-RAM_4_0/README.md

-# IDS-RAM 4.0
+# IDS RAM 4.0

-Welcome to the IDS-RAM 4.0 repository of the [IDSA](../../../idsa).
+Welcome to the IDS RAM 4.0 repository of the [IDSA](../../../idsa).
 This repository is the working version of the IDS RAM 4.0.
-It was initialized with [IDS-RAM 3.0](https://internationaldataspaces.org/download/16630/).
+It was initialized with [IDS RAM 3.0](https://internationaldataspaces.org/download/16630/).

-_Please note that this is not yet the official and approved version of IDS-RAM 4.0._
+_Please note that this is not yet the official and approved version of the IDS RAM 4.0._

 ## Overview